 Employers see the time, money and effort to acquire either the CPA and CMA certifications as a testament to an individual's commitment to succeed as an accounting and finance professional.
 This demonstration of commitment, focused study and knowledge can even serve as the tiebreaker between two qualified candidates for a job.

 Both certifications also offer salary rewards.
-According to Robert Half's latest Salary Guide, professionals with an industry-recognized designation can expect starting salary offers to be 5 to 15 percent above the market average.
+Professionals with an industry-recognized designation can expect starting salary offers to be higher than the market average.

-As also noted in the guide, there are a number of other valued certifications, including the chartered global management accountant (CGMA) from the AICPA, certified internal auditor (CIA) from The Institute of Internal Auditors, and certified payroll professional from the American Payroll Association.
+There are a number of other valued certifications, of course, including the chartered global management accountant (CGMA) from the AICPA, certified internal auditor (CIA) from The Institute of Internal Auditors, and certified payroll professional from the American Payroll Association.

 Whatever you ultimately choose, obtaining a CPA or CMA certification — or both — will be a solid investment in your career.
-Good luck!
+Good luck, and keep following our career advice!